-\figref{count_enjoy} and \figref{count_motivate} illustrate the results of the custom-made questionnaires about enjoyment and engagement (motivation). \figref{count_enjoy} shows the count of responses to custom questions ``Did you enjoy it like a game?" and ``Which features did you find enjoyable?''. \figref{count_motivate} shows the count of responses to custom questions ``Did you try hard to collect the dataset?" and ``Which features motivated you?''.
-Functions that were enjoyable and engaged (easily motivated) and displayed the updating hemisphere were the most selected.
+\figref{count_enjoy} and \figref{count_motivate} illustrate the results of the custom-made questionnaires about motivation from enjoyment. \figref{count_enjoy} shows the count of responses to custom questions ``Did you enjoy it like a game?" and ``Which features did you find enjoyable?''. \figref{count_motivate} shows the count of responses to custom questions ``Did you try hard to collect the dataset?" and ``Which features motivated you?''.
+Updating Hm was the most selected because it facilitates enjoyment and is easily motivated.
 In the two types of questions, the notification of collection rates to users was the second most selected among the four methods.
-The other custom-made questions listed in~\tabref{questionnaire} were unremarkable, but the ranking and elapsed time also made the users fun and engaged (motivated).
+The other custom-made questions listed in~\tabref{questionnaire} were unremarkable, but the ranking and elapsed time also made the users fun and motivated.

-As expected, these results suggest that the display of the updating hemisphere and collection rate might be effective in the gamification of the dataset collection in terms of enjoyment and engagement (motivation).
+As expected, these results suggest that the display of the updating Hm and CR might be effective in online visual feedback of the dataset collection in terms of motivation from enjoyment.